A New Platform

 Although 8th Light has a London office now, visa issues initially delayed the move and forced the team to work from Chicago—six time zones and almost 4,000 miles from where IDEO and Royal Academy were located for the project's duration.

 Intent on getting a good start regardless, 8th Light flew IDEO's designers to Chicago for about a month of intensive work and planning.
-During this time, 8th Light's craftsmen were able to build a positive working dynamic, and make more granular assessments of the technology required to create and maintain this new vision for the site.
+During this time, 8th Light's crafters were able to build a positive working dynamic, and make more granular assessments of the technology required to create and maintain this new vision for the site.

 Very early on, 8th Light realized that the website's reimagining would have to go deeper than just IDEO's design.
 Instead of retrofitting an existing content management system (CMS) to fit the Royal Academy's needs, they decided to build an entirely new CMS from scratch.

-"They were expecting to utilize an existing CMS system," explained 8th Light craftsman and project lead Jim Suchy.
+"They were expecting to utilize an existing CMS system," explained 8th Light crafter and project lead Jim Suchy.
 "But I looked at it, and it would've cost so much more in the long run.
 There's no way we could've done the things that we did and reacted the way that we did...
 They would've been handcuffed if they had tied themselves to another system."

 With a more precise plan in place and IDEO back in London, the teams experimented with other solutions for their distance.